E. Gordon Gee: Ohio State University

 On July 11, 2007, Gee announced that he would be returning to Ohio State University as its president, ending his 7-year tenure at Vanderbilt.
 According to The Chronicle of Higher Education, he was to receive a base salary of total compensation of over $1 million, the highest of any public university president in the United States, though less than his pay at Vanderbilt.

 Controversy arose over Gee's alleged usage of public money to live an extravagant lifestyle.
 The Dayton Daily News of Dayton, Ohio, reported that "Ohio State has spent more than $64,000 on bow ties, bow tie cookies and O-H and bow tie pins for Gee and others to distribute."

 Gee repeatedly came under fire from the media following public statements of his.
-In 2010, Gee stated, when talking about the rather weaker schedules of mid-major football programs Boise State and TCU compared to the schedules of Ohio State and other Big Ten and SEC programs, "I do know, having been both a Southeastern Conference president and a Big Ten president, that it's like murderer's row every week for these schools.
+In 2010, Gee stated, when talking about the rather weaker schedules of mid-major football programs at Boise State and Texas Christian University compared to the schedules of Ohio State and other Big Ten and SEC programs, "I do know, having been both a Southeastern Conference president and a Big Ten president, that it's like murderers' row every week for these schools.
 We do not play the Little Sisters of the Poor.
 We play very fine schools on any given day".
-Gee would later apologize for his comments about this well established Roman Catholic Congregation, who have been operating in the United States since 1868.
+Gee would later apologize for his comments about this well established Catholic religious order, which has been operating in the United States since 1868.
 He later visited the Little Sisters of the Poor, and claimed he did not know about the organization when he made the comments.
 TCU ended up getting the last laugh, winning the 2011 Rose Bowl; following the win, a group of TCU alumni paid for space on several digital billboards in the Columbus area in which the "Little Sisters of the Poor" congratulated TCU on its victory.

 In 2011, Gee came under fire again for anti-Polish sentiment after comparing being the president at Ohio State to running the Polish army.
 Gee would later regret making the comment after Polish-American groups strongly responded to his joke about their ethnicity.
-In response to Gee's remarks, the Polish American Congress released a statement demanding Gee's apology.
-"The Polish American Congress is shocked by the slanderous analogy used by Ohio State University President Gordon Gee and his slur on the military of a nation that has been fighting valiantly and effectively alongside the United States in Iraq and Afghanistan...
-We are dismayed by the bigotry and ignorance expressed by the president of such a large and prominent American university, especially since Ohio has a large Polish-American population and many OSU students are of Polish heritage.
-President Gee needs to apologize for his remarks. " said a statement from Susanne S. Lotarski, vice president for public relations at Polish American Congress.
+In response to Gee's remarks, the Polish American Congress demand Gee apologize for "his slur on the military of a nation that has been fighting valiantly and effectively alongside the United States" and for "bigotry and ignorance expressed by the president of such a large and prominent American university, especially since Ohio has a large Polish-American population and many OSU students are of Polish heritage."